ceglabsagarshinde/COA1_GENE/Tree_files_used_main_figure/Readme.md

 #   Tree used for main figure
-For galliformes, marsupials,and rodents main figures, trees were downloaded from the TimeTree (timetree.org).
-The feliformia group on TimeTree shows different split time for Acinonyx jubatus and Puma concolor.
-According to the published science article "The Late Miocene Radiation of Modern Felidae: A Genetic Assessment", Acinonyx jubatus and Puma concolor diverged after the Felis catus.
+For Galliformes, marsupials, and rodents main figures, trees were downloaded from the TimeTree (timetree.org).
+The feliformia group on TimeTree shows the different split times for Acinonyx jubatus and Puma concolor.
+According to the published science article "The Late Miocene Radiation of Modern Felidae: A Genetic Assessment," Acinonyx jubatus and Puma concolor diverged after the Felis catus.
 We used the tree provided in this article (Feliformia.nwk).
-Canis lupus, and Suricata suricatta are used as outgroup from the TimeTree (carnivora.nwk) and added in the species tree of Figure 3.
-These trees  (Feliformia.nwk) and (carnivora.nwk)  were merged for generating the Figure 3.
+Canis lupus and Suricata suricatta are used as outgroups from the TimeTree (carnivora.nwk) and added in the species tree of Figure two.
+These trees (Feliformia.nwk) and (carnivora.nwk) were merged for generating Figure two.
+Galliformes figure three, we used galliformes.nwk tree, and for rodent figure four and five, we used rodents1.nwk,rodents2.nwk respectively. marsupial.nwk tree we used for figure six.